pjdufour/geowatch-util/docs/getting-started.rst

 GeoWatch Util / Getting Started!
 ================

-Welcome to the documentation for GeoWatch Util, the guts of GeoWatch_.
+Welcome to the documentation for GeoWatch Util, the engine of GeoWatch_.
 To install, follow the `installation`_ instructions.

 .. _geowatch: http://geowatch.io
 .. _installation: installation.html